Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Bullshit," Allison smiled fondly and snatched a carrot stick from the steamer, gave her a kiss on the cheek and dragged out the couch to sit on.
 "I’ve never looked after it properly."

-"And it’s still… well, it *was* nice…" Xiù corrected herself.
+"And it’s still... well, it *was* nice..."
+Xiù corrected herself.
 She sighed, put her cooking aside for the moment and took up position behind Allison to assess the damage herself.
 "Oh, it’s burnt right up to *here..."*

 "Baby, it’s just hair."
 Allison rolled her eyes.